msujas/bronkhorstControl/README.md

 ```
 bronkhorstServer remote -c 7
 ```
-remoteip, the hostname/ hostname.domain (e.g. format: pcname.company.countrycode) or the IP address itself instead of remote to help specify the hostname, sometimes it works better in cases where the PC has multiple connections.
+remoteip, the hostname/ hostname.domain (e.g. format: pcname.company.countrycode) or the IP address itself can be used instead of remote to help specify the hostname, sometimes it works better in cases where the PC has multiple connections.

 Use ctrl+c to close the server.
 May take 5 s to take effect.